Cardinal-Cryptography/contracts/upgradability/set_code_hash/voting/README.md

-## Address store example
+## Voting example

 This smart contract is part of an example showing how we can write upgradable smart contracts in ink! using `set_code_hash`.

 ### Description

-This is a very simple smart contract, which provides methods that allow it's users to store some addresses in it's storage (using `add_new_address`), and read the list of all addresses (using `get_addresses`).
+Smart contract which provides a simple voting interface:
+- `add_new_voter` allows contract's instantiator to add new accounts with voting rights.
+- `vote_0` and `vote_1` allow users with voting rights to vote on selected option (each accounts gets one vote).
+- `get_winner` returns the current result of the vote.

 ### Upgradability

-We can upgrade this contract by using `set_code` method, which allows us to assign new code to this contract's address, whilst preserving old storage (in this case it means that the new code will have access to our address list).
+We can upgrade this contract by using `set_code` method, which allows contract's instantiator to assign new code to this contract's address, whilst preserving old storage.

-Check `efficient_address_store` and `named_address_store` examples for a more detailed description of how to upgrade this contract.
+Check `transparent_voting` and `voting_fixed` examples for a more detailed description of how to upgrade this contract.